anenadic/rsqkit-task-page-skills/contentathon-2026-06-30/writing-task-pages-with-Claude-tutorial.md

 ### Step 1 — `rsqkit-task-page`: write the draft

 This is the core skill.
-Give Claude a topic and it will produce a complete task page: one or more H2 task questions, each with Description, Considerations, and Solutions sub-sections, plus a Further Reading section.
+Give Claude a topic and it will produce a complete task page: one or more Task Questions (as H2 headings), each with Description, Considerations, and Solutions sub-sections, plus a Further Reading section.
 It writes in the second person throughout and uses plain Markdown links.

 If the topic naturally breaks into two or more distinct sub-tasks, Claude will produce multiple H2 blocks automatically.
 Review the draft carefully — check that the content is accurate and the balance between sections feels right before moving on.